CONDITIONS WE TREAT

 —Jacqueline L., Vienna, VA

-• Autism can be reliably diagnosed as early as age 2, though some children show signs earlier.
+• Autism can be reliably diagnosed as early as age two, though some children show signs earlier.
 The CDC recommends autism screening at 18 and 24 months during well-child visits.
 While autism can be diagnosed at any age (including adulthood), earlier diagnosis allows children to access intervention services during critical developmental periods.
+Research shows that children who receive early autism interventions demonstrate significantly better outcomes in communication, social skills, and adaptive behavior.

-No. While earlier diagnosis means earlier intervention (which research shows improves outcomes), autism evaluation at any age provides value.
+• No. While earlier diagnosis means earlier intervention (which research shows improves outcomes), an autism evaluation at any age provides value.
 Late-diagnosed teens and adults often say the diagnosis finally helped them understand themselves.
+Additionally, autism diagnosis at any age provides access to accommodations, support services, and autism interventions that can significantly improve quality of life.

 • While the specific tools used, how long the evaluation takes, and how it's structured will vary based on your child's age, developmental level, and where they're being evaluated, a quality autism evaluations should include: